elizeulouzeiro/elizeumatheus/README.md

 🎓 I have a bachelor's degree in Computer Engineering \
 👣 For four years I was a Fullstack Developer, until descovery the amazing Javascript Ecosystem to Front End \
-🔥 For three years jQuery have paid my bills hahaha
+🔥 For three years jQuery have paid my bills

 ### 🛠 Tech Stack